-Bashundhara Group is moving forward with its business operations standing by its employees despite the global economic slowdown caused by the deadly coronavirus pandemic.
+Bashundhara Group is moving forward with its business operations standing by its employees despite the global economic slowdown triggered by the coronavirus pandemic and has started the new fiscal year with a fresh vow to make great strides.

 Some 1.6 billion workers, almost half of the global labour force, are now at the risk of losing their livelihoods, according to the International Labour Organisation (ILO).